KenHendo/AzureLearning/README.md

 # AzureLearning
-Small Projects as I learn Azure
+Small Projects and experiements to enable me to kick the tyres of new Azure features.